ARKit dating app interface with augmented reality user engagement features and immersive interactions

 Ready to stop losing daters to swipe fatigue?

 Swipe fatigue isn’t going to self-correct.
-The incumbents have a year, maybe eighteen months, before the AR-first entrants have enough scale to matter.
-If you’re running a niche dating vertical, a community app with matchmaking ambitions, or a Match Group product looking for the next S-curve, this is the window to commit.
+The incumbents have a year, maybe eighteen months, before AR-first entrants reach the scale that matters.
+If you run a niche dating vertical, a community app with matchmaking ambitions, or a Match Group product hunting the next S-curve, this is the window to commit — and AR dating app development is the concrete way in: liveness for trust, date rooms for depth, location anchors for real-world density.

-We’ve shipped the core engineering patterns — multi-user realtime, low-latency video, on-device ML, 3D rendering — across fifteen years.
-We build AR features that land, not demos that sit on a showreel.
-If you want a sober look at where an AR feature fits your product, thirty minutes is usually enough to tell you whether to start or wait.
+We’ve shipped the core engineering patterns — multi-user realtime, low-latency video, on-device ML, 3D rendering — since 2005 across 250+ projects.
+We build AR features that land, not demos that sit on a showreel, and we’ll tell you plainly where the numbers are ours and where they’re yours to earn.
+Thirty minutes is usually enough to tell you whether to start or wait.

 Let’s design your ARKit dating feature

-30 minutes with a senior engineer + product.
-We’ll map your retention goals, device base, and budget against the right AR features — and hand you a 90-day plan you can take to your board on Monday.
+Thirty minutes with a senior engineer and product lead.
+We’ll map your retention goals, device base and budget against the right AR features — and hand you a 90-day plan you can take to your board on Monday.